nodet/dowml/README.md

 ## WML credentials

-There are four pieces of information that are required in order to submit jobs on WML.
+The DOWML client requires some information in order to connect to the Watson Machine Learning service.
+Two pieces of information are required, and the others are optional.

+### Required items

 1. The `apikey` is a secret that identifies the IBM Cloud user.
-You typically create one key per application or service, in order to be able to revoke them individually if needed.
+One typically creates one key per application or service, in order to be able to revoke them individually if needed.
    To generate such a key, open https://cloud.ibm.com/iam/apikeys, and click the blue